Coke’s Ingredients

 For starters, I think angling towards a more bitter brew would big a useful step.
 Also, making it a bit more potent would make a good non-alcoholic drink.

 Why more potent?
 Well, back when you could get Coca-Cola made from the syrup at a soda fountain, you could get a Strong Coca-Cola which was basically double the Coke syrup in the same size glass.
-Soda Jerks called this “shooting one from the south”.
-If you added chocolate syrup to a Strong Coke it was called a “Western”.
+Soda Jerks called this “;shooting one from the south”.
+If you added chocolate syrup to a Strong Coke it was called a “;Western”.
 If a Strong Coke was popular enough to get into the slang of the Soda Jerk then it seems to be an under-tapped market today.

 As for bitterness, the idea isn’t to make an amaro syrup out of it, but to use the mild bitterness to balance out the sweetness.
 Most rums have a natural sweetness to them and we all know Coca-Cola has sugar as it’s second ingredient after water.